the-benefits-of-overpaying-your-mortgage

 What’s the best way to overpay your mortgage?

 You might not be in a position to make hefty extra repayments right from the birth of your home loan.
-But then again, squirreling away smaller amounts in order to make a larger lump sum a few years down the track likely isn’t the best way to overpay your mortgage.
+But then again, squirrelling away smaller amounts in order to make a larger lump sum a few years down the track likely isn’t the best way to overpay your mortgage.

 Remember, as soon as those dollars are wiped from the balance of your mortgage, they stop generating interest.
 So, you might find that the sooner they're gone, the better.